-This is a tutorial for the migration from SQL to LogsQL.
-It is expected you are familiar with SQL and know how to execute queries at VictoriaLogs.
+This is a tutorial for the migration from SQL to LogsQL .
+It is expected that you are familiar with SQL and know how to execute queries at VictoriaLogs .

 SQL is usually used for querying relational tables.
-Every such table contains a pre-defined set of columns with pre-defined types.
+Every such table contains a predefined set of columns with predefined types.
 LogsQL is used for querying logs.
-Logs are stored in log streams.
-So log streams is an analogue of tables in relational databases.
+Logs are stored in log streams .
+So log streams are analogous to tables in relational databases.
 Log streams and relational tables have the following major differences:

-- There is no pre-defined scheme in log streams - logs with arbitrary set of fields can be ingested into every log stream.
-Both names and values in every log entry have string type.
+• There is no predefined schema in log streams, so logs with an arbitrary set of fields can be ingested into every log stream.
+Both names and values in every log entry are strings.
 They may contain arbitrary string data.

-.
-See these docs. - By default VictoriaLogs selects log entries across all the log streams.
-The needed set of log streams can be specified via stream filters.
+• By default, VictoriaLogs selects log entries across all log streams.
+The needed set of log streams can be specified via stream filters .

 SQL query structure is quite convoluted: